timothyfrasier/beluga_inbreeding_loci/data_preparation.md

 Note: this is a useful site for PLINK flags/commands: https://www.cog-genomics.org/plink/1.9/input#vcf

-To learn more about plink flags/commands, use the following code (for some reason on my computer plink commands need to include "./"):
+To learn more about PLINK flags/commands, use the following code:

 ```
 ./plink --help
 ```

-To convert the vcf file into plink format, use the code below. `Gunzip -c` is required for plink since we are giving it a zipped file. `--vcf` specifies that the following commands are to be pulled from the vcf file, while `/dev/stdin` tells it to pull from the unzipped file (standard input). `--make-bed` tells it to generate a new PLINK binary fileset (.bed, .bim and .fam). `--out` is used to tell it what prefix to name these new files.
+To convert the vcf file into PLINK format, use the code below. `Gunzip -c` is required for PLINK since we are giving it a zipped file. `--vcf` specifies that the following commands are to be pulled from the vcf file, while `/dev/stdin` tells it to pull from the unzipped file (standard input). `--make-bed` tells it to generate a new PLINK binary fileset (.bed, .bim and .fam). `--out` is used to tell it what prefix to name these new files.
-`--keep-allele-order` is used so that PLINK does not reorganize the reference and alternate alleles (very important).
-Command line output told me to use `--allow-extra-chr` (but not entirely sure about this).
+`--keep-allele-order` is used so that PLINK does not reorganize the reference and alternate alleles (very important). `--allow-extra-chr` is also required if chromosome number is instead given as scaffolds (or non-numeric names).

 ```
 gunzip 0.01_fully_filtered.vcf.gz | ./plink2 --vcf /dev/stdin \